rdelmo/Automatic-Number-Plate-Recognition-under-Foggy-Conditions/README.md

 3. Model training: plate detection, character segmentation, character recognition
 4. Model selection: choose a suitable model for the task
 5. Evaluation: make predictions to be compared to validation set

+File downloads are automated for this notebook so there is no need to manually import (drag and drop) files.
+The required files are automatically downloaded on the notebook from Rome Delmo's Google Drive.
+This project assumes this notebook is ran on Google Colab.

+Dependencies / Software and Environment Details are given at the end of the Jupyter Notebook.